wakululuu/tp/docs/UserGuide.md

   3, …​
 * The assigned worker(s) will fill up the specified `ROLE` in the shift.
 The worker(s) must be fit for the specified `ROLE` and the shift must require the `ROLE`.
+* Each worker can **only be assigned to one `ROLE`** for a given shift. e.g. A worker cannot work as both chef and cashier for the same shift.
+* Each worker index should **appear only once** (i.e. no duplicates) since each worker can only be assigned to one role for a given shift.

 Example:
 * `assign s/3 w/2 Cashier` Assigns the 2nd worker on the worker list to the 3rd shift on the shift list as a cashier.